VictorTaelin/swarm-js/README.md

 ## Running a local node

 Rather than using a gateway, you might wish to run your own local node.
-For that, you can either [download/install/run it yourself](http://swarm-guide.readthedocs.io/en/latest/), and then use `require("swarm-js").at("http://localhost:8500")`, or let Swarm.js take care of it:
+For that, you can either [download/install/run it yourself](http://swarm-guide.readthedocs.io/en/latest/), and then use `require("swarm-js").at("http://localhost:8500")`, or let Swarm.js take care of it.
+For that, you just need to write a small config JSON with some info:

 ```javascript
 const Swarm = require("swarm-js");